PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 ```
 *Configuring the Droplet.*

-We start by creating our droplet (1), we add a database provider (2) and a `Model` entity (3) to be used with it, then add our middleware. the order of the middleware usually doesn't matter, and is done by `appending` (5), them.
-Sometimes, though, we might have very specific needs, and we want one of the middleware to run first.
+We start by creating our droplet (1), we add a database provider (2) and a `Model` entity (3) to be used with it, then add our middleware.
+The order of the middleware usually doesn't matter and is done by `appending` (5) them.
+Sometimes, though, we might have very specific needs and we want one of the middleware to run first.
 In this case, we can insert it to be first on the stack (4), thus being the first one to be called, before any other internal ones.

 Now, onto the middleware: how they operate, and more on why the are added like that.
 Vapor offers a `Middleware` protocol, which requires just one method: